Try this 6 Question True or False Quiz about Skin Health

 What we need to remember is that the outer layer of our skin has a job; it protects the new skin cells that are growing below.
 These new cells take time to mature and they need this time to produce important elements like collagen and elastin.
 This happens on an average of about every 30 days.

 By exfoliating once per week with a gentle exfoliator such as oatmeal, finely ground plant seeds or shells, or sugar scrub for your body, you are gently loosening dead skin cells on the surface of the skin to reveal the new glowing skin cells beneath.
 Forcing the cell turnover rate too aggressively, or too fast especially with chemicals before they are ready, can cause the cells to not form correctly.
-Irritation to the deep cells of the skin can cause thinning and make the aging process happen faster.
+Irritation of the deep cells of the skin can cause thinning and make the aging process happen faster.

 Do you want to improve your skin health by using non-invasive, naturally holistic methods?